sharbelxo/HowToSmartContract/Structure.md

 The command we just used, created a ```Package.json``` file in our folder, this file will be a placeholder for all the settings and dependencies we install and use in our project.
 ## Installing Dependencies:
 We are going to install the dependencies needed for the project and learn what each one of them does.
 We are installing these inside this folder (since we used cd MyFirstSmartContract to move into the project).
 And that is why you need to reinstall them if you create another project in another folder later on in the future.
 First, run the following statement in your terminal:
-(make sure you are in the same directoey)

 ```
 npm install solc web3 mocha ganache-cli @truffle/hdwallet-provider
 ```